-Plan an Azure Active Directory reporting and monitoring deployment
+Azure Active Directory reporting and monitoring deployment dependencies

-Your Azure Active Directory (Azure AD) reporting and monitoring solution depends on your legal, security, and operational requirements and your existing environment and processes.
-This article presents the various design options and guides you to the right deployment strategy.
+Your Azure Active Directory (Azure AD) reporting and monitoring solution depends on legal, security, operational requirements, and your environment's processes.
+Use the following sections to learn about design options and deployment strategy.

 Benefits of Azure AD reporting and monitoring

-Azure AD reporting provides a comprehensive view and logs of Azure AD activity in your environment, including sign in events, audit events, and changes to your directory.
+Azure AD reporting has a view, and logs, of Azure AD activity in your environment: sign-in and audit events, also changes to your directory.

 Azure AD monitoring enables you to route your logs generated by Azure AD reporting to different target systems.
 You can then either retain it for long-term use or integrate it with third-party Security Information and Event Management (SIEM) tools to gain insights into your environment.